netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

 In this module, Eric will be adding the cables and connections required to hook the devices in the new Brisbane branch office network together.

 By the end of this module you will be able to:
-- Describe how NetBox models connections and cables
+- Describe how NetBox models Cables and Connections
-- Add individual connections and cables using the Web Interface
-- Run a simple [python](https://www.python.org/) script to add multiple connections and cables via the NetBox REST API

-## Why Use a Python Script to add data to NetBox?
-Of course, you can add data manually via the Web Interface (and the demo video will show you how to do this), but when you are dealing with a lot of data that can quickly become tedious and is error prone.
-Using scripts is a great way accurately and consistently upload data into NetBox data programmatically via the REST API.

-Also, as any Network Engineer / IT Pro looking to stay ahead of the game knows, adding some Python scripting knowledge to your armory is a BIG win!
+- Use the web interface to bulk upload data for Cables and Connections
+- Use the web interface to view the Cables, Interface and Console connections

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options: